©2018, ckwallace at ckwallace.com

 It’s as if we are nodding to the Universe, acknowledging its wisdom in choosing us, in bestowing a chance at life to this very being.
 It’s when we are fulfilling our promise, the pact we have with life itself.

 Sadly, I don’t think we get enough of it.
 And the peace and power derived from visiting our zone has such appeal that we often try to recreate its essence in other ways.
 Unfortunately, these are often maladaptive, poor substitutes for the real thing causing more harm than good.
+What lies at the heart of these coping mechanisms is the desire to narrow thinking, to thin out the complexities of life and simplify what occupies the mind.

-Drink a few beers or haul on a joint and watch your focus narrow accordingly.
+Drink a few beers or haul on a joint and watch your thinking narrow accordingly.
 You’re in some kind of zone alright, but it’s not a celebration of your personal power.
 It’s a artificial hijacking of your sympathetic system, putting your physiology into a fear state to narrow your focus to escape danger.
 Whereas the real zone slows your heartbeat and focuses your power, this effect increases the heartrate and scatters your competence.

 And it works—soon all your thinking of is pizza, or pussy, or fighting.
 Or you have slowed your body down, frozen, like a deer standing on the road staring at headlights.
 Or the rabbit you see on the neighbours lawn, immobilized, heart beating as fast as a snare drum, hoping it blends in.

 For some, TV, food, porn, gambling, cigarettes, shopping all have the same capacity to narrow focus artificially, from an external view but without engaging the internal power and talent which exists in all of us.
-The suicidal try to do the same thing, narrowing their focus down so effectively to escape the pain of life until, tragically, their options run out.
+The suicidal try to do the same thing, narrowing their thinking down so effectively to escape the pain of life until, tragically, their options run out.

 Turns out we don’t need 10,000 hours to become competent at something.
-See, the way I just wrote that represents the impression I took from reading Gladwell’s famous missive about learning a new skill.
+See, the way I just wrote that represents the impression I took from reading Malcolm Gladwell’s famous missive about learning a new skill.
 It’s my own nonsense and represents the way I, along with most people I know, have misinterpreted the commitment he writes about.
 He’s talking about elite level mastery, world class level competence.

 I have 20 hours.
 10,000?
 Not so much.